theo-armour/2022/pages/doing-knowing-being/README.md

 What I do - while trying to do some good:

-* Stand on the shoulders of gianta.
+* Stand on the shoulders of giants.
 Base my observations/thinking/recommendations on evidence, prior example, clinical research
 * Be transparent: provide links to the original research
 * Identify beauty.
 If beauty is in the eyes of the beholder, then help the eyes see things